TarikGul/raspberry-pi-node-speech-bot/README.md

 - I have ideas for this, but not totally sure yet what or how i want to implement them
 - More on this once I finish the actual weather BOT

+## PART 1.5 - Create a developer CLI that comes up at Boot.

+[X] Setup Boot CLI with Weather Bot, and Greeting Bot.

 ## PART 2 - Node Server, connect to device on my phone in order to change settings and whatnot.